 We generated a wide range of concepts.
 Some ideas focused more on educational activities, including relating teeth brushing to biology or learning about archeology.
 Others were designed to care for a pet.
 These concepts aimed to focus the act of teeth brushing towards completing a challenge or activity in the game.
 The app was also meant to strengthen brushing patterns taught by an orthodontist.

-*My work are the two illustrations below, which is later selected to be used for our storyboard presentation:
+*My work are top two illustrations below, which is later selected to be used for our storyboard presentation:

 My role here was to lead the sessions with our classmates as guinea pigs by handing them the screen as they navigate through the app.